-“אַשְׁרֵי כָּל-יְרֵא ה', הַהֹלֵךְ בִּדְרָכָיו. יְגִיעַ כַּפֶּיךָ, כִּי תֹאכֵל, אַשְׁרֶיךָ וְטוֹב לָךְ.”
+אַשְׁרֵי כָּל-יְרֵא ה', הַהֹלֵךְ בִּדְרָכָיו. יְגִיעַ כַּפֶּיךָ, כִּי תֹאכֵל, אַשְׁרֶיךָ וְטוֹב לָךְ.

-“About a God-fearing individual, it says, “Happy is the one who fears God,” while regarding one who lives from his own work, it says, “When you eat of the toil of your hands, you are happy and it is good for you.”
-‘You are happy’ in this world, and ‘it is good for you’ in the next world.
-Regarding the God-fearing person, however, it does not say ‘it is good for you.'”
+About a God-fearing individual, it says, “Happy are all who fear God,” while regarding one who lives from his own labor, it says, “You will eat the fruit of your labor; you will be happy and it will be good for you.”
+“You will be happy” in this world, and “it will be good for you” in the next world.
+Regarding the God-fearing person, however, it does not say that “it will be good for you.””

 The good that comes from self-reliance, from growth through our own efforts, on the other hand, belongs to the absolute good of the next world, “a world which is pure good.”
 Only there will this trait be properly appreciated.

 Even in its lowest form, self-sufficiency is praiseworthy.
 It is proper to honor those who have acquired this trait even in its simplest form, supporting their families through honest labor.
 Such individuals will continue to utilize this valuable trait in all areas, including spiritual pursuits.

 (Adapted from Ein Eyah vol. I, pp. 41-42 on Berakhot 8a)

 Illustration image: Farmer at Kfar Hassidim Ploughing a Field, 1937